pskowronek/weather-sensors-n-remote-control/README.md

 ## Wiring

-For guidence how to connect modules to Arduino or RPi refer to [arduino/WeatherNode/WeatherNode.ino](https://github.com/pskowronek/weather-sensors-n-remote-control/blob/main/arduino/WeatherNode/WeatherNode.ino) and this [page](https://rpi-rfm69.readthedocs.io/en/latest/hookup.html).
+For guidance how to connect modules to Arduino or RPi refer to [Arduino/WeatherNode/WeatherNode.ino](https://github.com/pskowronek/weather-sensors-n-remote-control/blob/main/arduino/WeatherNode/WeatherNode.ino) and this [page](https://rpi-rfm69.readthedocs.io/en/latest/hookup.html).

 If you intend to use batteries to power Arduino sensors then you need to modify your Arduino to lower current consumption - removal of power LED is a must.
 Use Vcc pin to provide 3V directly (if you plan to use 2xAAs).
 To further extend battery life you may want to modify fuses on your Arduino so it could run below 2.8V (even as low as 1.8V).